Town Fair Tire Foundation Inc

 Overview

 The Town Fair Tire Foundation, Inc. (TFTF) was established in 2000 by Neil Mellen, founder of Town Fair Tire stores, which grew from two stores in Connecticut in 1967 to over 97 stores across New England.
-The foundation operates as a private, not-for-profit philanthropic organization with a mission to financially support entities and institutions that help people in need of social, health, welfare, educational, and other human services throughout New England and beyond.
+The foundation operates as a private, not-for-profit philanthropic organisation with a mission to financially support entities and institutions that help people in need of social, health, welfare, educational, and other human services throughout New England and beyond.
 The foundation is especially committed to helping individuals and families who struggle daily with the effects of poverty.
-In 2023, the foundation distributed over $3.1 million in grants to nonprofit organizations.
+In 2023, the foundation distributed over $3.1 million in grants to nonprofit organisations.
 Founder Neil Mellen passed away in January 2024, leaving a legacy of generous philanthropy through numerous scholarships and anonymous gifts to scores of nonprofits.

 Funding Priorities

-Grant Programs
+Grant Programmes

 - Matching grants: To leverage additional funding and community support

-- General operating grants: For organizational sustainability
+- General operating grants: For organisational sustainability

-- Program-specific grants: For targeted initiatives
+- Programme-specific grants: For targeted initiatives

 - Arts for Learning CT: $2,500 (general operations)